 In a typical American diet, we eat lots of sugars and starches that are quickly turned into glucose and then used for energy.
 That means we have plenty of glucose to fuel our daily bodily functions and typically have some leftovers.
 Any glucose that isn’t burned turns into adipose tissue or fat.

 Unfortunately, for many of us in the western world, we eat more than we need and end up with leftover energy, often found in the form of love handles.

-The focus of the ketogenic diet is restricting intake of sugar or foods that your body will quickly change into sugar so that your body has to look to other sources of energy.
+The focus of the ketogenic diet is restricting the intake of sugar or foods that your body will quickly change into sugar so that your body has to look to other sources of energy.
 That reserved energy comes from fat!